Biñan Football Stadium

 The Biñan Football Stadium is a track and field and football venue in Biñan, Laguna, Philippines.

-On October 28, 2015, the Biñan city government and the Philippine Football Federation signed a memorandum of understanding agreeing that the stadium shall be the home stadium of the Philippine women's national football team as well as the national youth teams at least until 2019.
-The stadium was upgraded in anticipation of its hosting of football matches of the 2019 Southeast Asian Games.
+On October 28, 2015, the Biñan city government and the Philippine Football Federation signed a memorandum of understanding agreeing that the stadium shall be the home stadium of the Philippines women's national football team as well as the national youth teams at least until 2019.
+The stadium was upgraded in anticipation of its hosting of football matches at the 2019 Southeast Asian Games.

 Specifications

-The Biñan Football Stadium has a seating capacity of 3,000.The football field is 66 meters wide and 102 meters long.
-E-Sports installed the artificial grass field named Diamond 50 from Italian company.
+The Biñan Football Stadium has a seating capacity of 3,000.
+The football field is 66 meters wide and 102 meters long.
+E-Sports installed an artificial grass field named Diamond 50 from an Italian company.
 The sporting field was also rated FIFA 2 star by Kiwa ISA Sport B.V., a FIFA-accredited testing institute based in the Netherlands.

-Five lighting towers were provided by American company Musco which is based from Iowa.
-The towers are able to provide 1400 lx of light.
+Five lighting towers were provided by American company Musco which is based in Iowa.
+The towers can provide 1400 lx of light.
 The grandstand is around four and a half meters away from the track and will have no vertical pillars.
 Four dressing rooms are also hosted.
 A boxing ring is planned to be put inside the grandstand.
-It hosts an air-conditioned media center, ticketing booths, portalets, baggage areas, and VIP lounge.
+It hosts an air-conditioned media center, ticketing booths, portalets, baggage areas, and a VIP lounge.
 A 12 x 9 m scoreboard is installed behind one of the two goals.